coleenquadros/configuration/docs/cloud.redhat.com/app-sops/hccm/App-cost-sources-lag-In-hccm.rst

 Steps
 -----

--  Log into the console / namespace and verify if listener pods are up / stuck / etc
+-  Log into the console / namespace and verify if sources pods are up / stuck / etc
 -  Check oc logs for error messages with severity of ERROR
 -  Check recent PR for changes made to the deployments
 -  Check for blocking DB queries or slow queries that may need canceling
--  Scale up the deployment in order to handle the increase in uploads
+-  Scale up the deployment in order to handle the increase in events
 -  Notify service owners if changes have occurred in the above

 Escalations